VeryNiceCoat/FakeStackOverflow/README.md

 npm install axios bycrpt express axios react

 server:
-npm install bycrypt axios cors mongoose react
+npm install bycrypt axios cors mongoose react cookie-parser

 Set up database:
 In server folder run
 node init.js [adminName] [admingPassword]
 Data will be stored in fake_so.
 Mongodb and Mongosh should be running, and defualt mongo server is assumed, it is hardcoded so change it if you want

+Client side:
+npm start